ECE445L/ECE445L-F22-Lab5/README.md

 Professor Valvano.
 Feel free to write your own (in fact, in some labs, you may be required to write your own).

-You can place any other source files in the `sw/` folder.
+You can place any other source files in the `sw` folder.
 TAs will look at the files you create and/or modify for software quality and for running your project.